Azure-Samples/migrate-javaee-app-to-azure-training/step-05-setup-github-actions/README.md

 This workflow file consists of a single job that builds the `.war` application with Maven, then zips the database connection configuration files and driver.
 Finally, all the artifacts are uploaded to the web app using the Azure CLI [`az webapp deploy`](https://docs.microsoft.com/cli/azure/ext/webapp/webapp?view=azure-cli-latest#ext_webapp_az_webapp_deploy) command.

-This job is triggered whenever there is a push on the master branch, or it can be manually triggered using the GitHub web UI or API.
+This job is triggered whenever there is a push on the master branch, or it can be manually triggered using the GitHub web UI or API (via the `workflow_dispatch` trigger).
 For a full list of GitHub Actions triggers, see [this doc article](https://docs.github.com/actions/reference/events-that-trigger-workflows).

 ## More on GitHub Actions (Optional)